Visual and Performing Arts Faculty

 Knic Umstead - Visual Art Program Coordinator

-I am a professor at Radford University, where I have taught drawing, painting and foundational courses for the last six years.
+I am an art professor at Virginia Tech and Radford University, where I have taught drawing, painting and foundational courses for the last six years.
 I received my Bachelors and Masters in Fine Arts (concentration in oil painting) also from Radford University.
 A picture truly speaks a thousand words; and I teach that art is a visual language that supersedes spoken language or a specific tongue.
 I teach my students to analyze, translate and communicate using this language.
-I am a collagist, illustrator, graphic artist, muralist and painter, who typically works in a serial format.
+I am a collagist, illustrator, draughtsman, muralist and painter, who typically works in a serial format.
 I have been working in the arts constantly, since I was very young, as a matter of fact, about twenty years ago, I attended Governor's School myself, which I absolutely enjoyed.
 I have painted large scale murals, staged guerrilla art shows, designed/ painted scenery for stage shows, created installations and worked with groups of artists on large projects.
-My most current show ‘Traces of the Blumenati’, consists of a variety of polyptychs works drawn and painted on layers of transparent acetate.
-I developed this technique to emulate the layering of a glazed oil painting with drawing media.
+My latest show ‘Traces of the Blumenati’, consists of a variety of polyptychs works drawn and painted on layers of transparent acetate.
+I developed this technique to emulate the layering of a glazed oil painting, only with drawing media.
 This body of work deals with shifting point-of-view, location, nature, light, intrigue and discovery.
 This is shown through impressionistically illustrative landscapes and genre scenes and oil paintings of flowers.
 My current paintings are a meditation on the oil glazing process, popularized during the Northern Renaissance; mixed with the reality re-presented by photography and the looser more “expressive” mark making used by contemporary artists.
 The subject of these works are photos my wife took at the West Virginia state fair: before, during and after an Alice Cooper show.
-When I am not teaching I enjoy working on my own art, playing music, gaming with my wife and friends, watching movies (horror, mystery and science fiction) and hanging out with my cat Bacco.
+When I am not teaching I enjoy working on my own art, playing music, gaming and watching movies with my wife and friends.

 Sidra Kaluszka - watercolors & ceramics